tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-Websites.md

 - Propose a change to the [blacklisted_websites.txt](https://github.com/Charcoal-SE/SmokeDetector/blob/master/blacklisted_websites.txt) file on GitHub and create a pull request specifying why you want to blacklist the website.

-- Use the "!!/blacklist-website <regex string>" command in any of the Smoke Detector chatrooms.
+- Use the `!!/blacklist-website <regex string>` command in any of the Smoke Detector chatrooms.
 This will create a pull request containing your change for you.